Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 NFC payment cards could additionaly be leveraged through ZKP

-The initiated recovery notification will enable to approve or reject the recovery within a specified period before the `vouch_recovery` is sent.
+The initiated recovery notification will enable the user to approve or reject the recovery within a specified period before the `vouch_recovery` is sent.

 ### Ecosystem Fit